sjspielman/tasty/additional-resources/using-environments-post-workshop.md

 These instructions explain how to set that container up to run it for the first time.
 For all future uses, you can skip these steps and simply run the container you have created here.

-In the Docker "Images" tab, you should see that you now have an image called `ccdl/training_rnaseq` which you pulled from the command line.
+In the Docker _Images_ tab, you should see that you now have an image called `ccdl/training_rnaseq` which you pulled from the command line.
 To create a container from this image, click the Run icon:

 ![Run icon](screenshots/training-docker-image-run-arrow.png)

-You will then see a dropdown menu of "Optional settings" for this new container; click this menu to reveal these options.
+You will then see a dropdown menu of **Optional settings** for this new container; click this menu to reveal these options.

 ![Run icon](screenshots/container-settings-blank.png)